Table of Contents

 Photographing jewelry using a lightbox is the easiest way to achieve soft, diffused lighting.
 You can DIY a lightbox like what other online jewelry retailers do and complement it with the lighting tip mentioned above.
 You may find this DIY process convenient and inexpensive, especially if you’re still in the infancy of your retail journey.
 As you go along, you’ll realize that you’d have to try a lot of alternatives.
 Some of it you may find disappointing, but with persistence, you’ll eventually stumble upon a process that will really work for you.

 On the other hand, don’t be afraid to invest in photography whether tangibly or intangibly.
 For instance, we’ve learned to simplify the jewelry photography process for most of our clients by designing the GemLightbox for them.
-This portable, plug-and-play lightbox system eliminates most overwhelming photo shoot concerns like lighting by designing it with a built-in lighting environment that’s ideal for jewelry photography.
+This portable, plug-and-play lightbox system eliminates most overwhelming photoshoot concerns like lighting by designing it with a built-in lighting environment that’s ideal for jewelry photography.

 Jewelry photography lighting setup using the GemLightbox – Jewelers Keith & Molly, Sydney Australia

 Always have the heart to explore and experiment with other jewelry photography lighting setups and equipment.
 You’d be surprised at how this mindset can make your business journey easier.
 As we established at the outset, your jewelry product images have the most significant potential to cut through the social media noise and the over-saturated online jewelry market.
 Don’t hold back.
-Take risks, be creative and innovative.
+Take risks, be creative, and be innovative.

 Do you know other jewelry photography lighting setups that may help other jewelers like yourself?
 Feel free to share and comment below!